ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 ### Example #1

 In this examle, I used the `-X` option on the "results.txt" file and it leaves the contents of the file displayed by the `less` command even after I pressed "q" to exit the less reader.
 The output shows the file contents remain after quitting.
-This is useful because I can return back to these contents without having to type the `less command' again in the terminal.
+This is useful because I can return back to these contents without having to type the `less` command again in the terminal.

 __command:__
 ```